skystriker1997/SkyCppServer/README.md

 ### Overview

-SkyNetlib accomplishes a cpp network library and examples of application established based on the library.
+SkyNetlib is still in development, and it briefly accomplishes a cpp network library and examples of application established based on the library.
 SkyNetlib's core execution is based on reactor pattern, which is realized by deploying epolls monitoring file descriptors assigned proper callback function to handle events.
 To make better use of computer resoures, I assign each epoll to a sprarate thread.

 &nbsp;